A version of this article originally appeared on the Flothemes blog. It has been republished here for our audience.

 More Time Back to do What You Love

-What it boils down to is your peace of mind, which is a huge component when you invest in a system like HoneyBook for photographers, and something you really can’t put a price tag on.
+What it boils down to is your peace of mind, which is a huge component when you invest in a CRM for photographers like HoneyBook, and something you really can’t put a price tag on.
 Having your process clearly outlined so things are either happening automatically or reminding you to do them, completely gives you your power back.

 We take on the dirty work so you don’t have to.
 HoneyBook makes you look *amaze* to your clients, while still being completely “you,” only the super-organized version.
 We’ll balance your books; collect online payments and signatures; reply to inquiries quickly and personally; keep tabs on existing clients; and let your work speak for itself.
 This all equals, you guessed it, more time back!
 More time back means more money in your pocket or space to fill with what you’re passionate about.
 Dang, did this just end up being a love story?